mcstoer/Verus-Desktop/README.md

 Copy both `verus` and `verusd` binaries into the appropriate folder (e.g. `assets/bin/linux64/verusd/`).

+#### Deeplinks

+Deeplinks require running a production build at least once.
+After that, you can run Verus Desktop in any mode and still have the deeplinks functional.

 ## Running

 Verus Desktop can be run without building to allow for easier development or with building to test for production before packaging the app.